 Consider attending one of our Writing Skills workshops offered at the dates and times listed below.
 Your RA application will include some short essay questions that are limited to 150 words each.
 At our Writing Skills workshops you will hear from staff at the Miller Writing Center on how to best convey your message in few words.
 They can assist you in any stage of the process, from formulating your answers to proofreading.

 During the academic year, the live-in GACs are responsible for overseeing one to seven residence halls and supervising the RA staff.
 GACs also meet with residents who are involved in violations of residence hall policies and help plan activities for residents.

-Graduate Area Coordinators (GACs) are masters or Ph.D. students enrolled at Auburn University.
-Prior RA experience is preferred by not required.
+Graduate Area Coordinators (GACs) are Master's or Ph.D. students enrolled at Auburn University.
+Prior RA experience is preferred but not required.
 Graduate students enrolled in higher education, counseling psychology, or related fields will be given priority in hiring decisions.

 GACs must live in University provided housing (a one or two bedroom apartment) and will be provided a stipend and tuition remission while employed with Residence Life.

 Graduate students must be enrolled for the entire academic year for which they are applying and may not hold internships or other academic obligations outside of the immediate Auburn area.
 Appointments are for one academic year.
 GACs may reapply for their position for the following academic year.
 Graduate students may not serve more than three consecutive years as a GAC.
 Legal spouses may live with the GAC.
 No pets, except fish, are allowed.